arxsys/dff/README.md

 Some optional dependencies are optional and are rarely packaged on GNU/Linux distrubition.
 If you need associated features, you will have to install them by yourself:

 * The following dependencies must be installed before compilation:
+  * [Libbfio](https://github.com/libyal/libbfio) to support I/O abstraction with the following libraries
   * [Libpff](https://github.com/libyal/libpff) to support Outlook & Exchange mailboxes
   * [Libewf](https://github.com/libyal/libewf) to support EnCase forensic containers
   * [Libvshadow](https://github.com/libyal/libvshadow) to support Volume Shadow Copy